danieltamming/danieltamming.github.io/index.md

 #### Libraries Used
  - beautifulsoup, selenium, numpy, pandas

-One can say with 95% confidence that for a fixed percentage of the population that is lower status, an increase of 1 in the average number of rooms per house results in an increase of between 5.44% and 13.20% in the median house value.

 ## **5. Statistics**
 ### 5.1.
 Inference on the Boston Housing Dataset Using Linear Regression